google/highway/README.md

 of custom vector classes.
 The first used macros to generate the classes, which reduces duplication but also readability.
 The second used templates instead.
 The third (used in highwayhash and PIK) added support for AVX2 and runtime dispatch.
-The current design enables code generation for multiple platforms and/or instruction sets from the same source, and improves runtime dispatch.
+The current design (used in JPEG XL) enables code generation for multiple platforms and/or instruction sets from the same source, and improves runtime dispatch.

 ## Other related work